 I don’t know if you’ve noticed or not, but I’m obsessed with all things organic and natural.
 While I might not be the fittest person, I do make sure that we eat organic, avoid gluten, and overall stay away from any unpronounceable items in the ingredient list.
 I am also trying to implement a few relaxation techniques throughout the week, such as getting regular massages and relaxing on my acupressure mat.
 However, what I take even more seriously than the “USDA Organic” stamp on my meals is my skincare products.

 Ever since I had a major breakout incident, I’ve been trying to stay away from anything unnatural and so, I precisely analyze the ingredient list of any product that I put on my face (except makeup, as I haven’t been able to find anything that works as well as some of my favorite brands.
 If you have any suggestions for products, please let me know in the comments!).
 One of the biggest lessons I learned during my extensive research is that brands list the most powerful ingredients in the product at the beginning of the list, moving towards less active ones.
-So if you see a mineral oil and sodium laureth sulfate among the first five ingredients, you know that you’re about to put a whole periodic table of chemicals on your skin.
+So if you see some doubtful words as first five ingredients, you know that you’re about to put a whole periodic table of chemicals on your skin.